Citroën Méhari: Méhari 4x4

 In 1979, Citroën launched the Méhari 4x4 with drive to all four wheels.
 Unlike the Citroën 2CV Sahara 4x4, this car had only one engine, rather than one engine per axle.

-The body is distinguished by its spare wheel mounted on the specially designed bonnet, its additional bumpers, front and rear, its flared wheel arches (for 1982), big optional tyres (for 1982) and tail lights similar to the Citroën Acadiane van.

-The 4x4 version has a gearbox with four normal speeds and a three-speed transfer gearbox for crossing slopes of up to 60 percent.
+The 4x4 used the heavier Ami Super's floorpan and suspension parts, and also received inboard rear disc brakes.
 At the time, the Méhari 4x4 was one of the few 4x4s with four-wheel independent suspension.
 The car had all wheel disc brakes.

+The body is distinguished by its spare wheel mounted on the specially designed bonnet, its steel bullbars front and rear, and tail lights similar to those of the Citroën Acadiane van.
+For 1982 it also received flared wheel arches and larger, optional tyres.

+The 4x4 version has a gearbox with four normal speeds and a three-speed transfer gearbox for crossing slopes of up to 60 percent.
+To help protect the engine while using the reduction gear, the 4x4 also received a standard tachometer.

 Méhari 4x4 production stopped in 1983.
-It only sold in small numbers as it cost twice as much as the standard, two-wheel drive car.
+The French Army, the intended main customer, was not interested.
+The 4x4 therefore only sold to private buyers, in small numbers as it cost twice as much as the standard, two-wheel drive car.